JohnAndreiCabili/Mangosoft/README.md

 **In a hurry?** From the repository root run `cd web && python3 -m http.server 4173`, then open <http://localhost:4173> in your browser.
 That’s all you need to see the web app.
 The expanded instructions below cover prerequisites, installation prompts, and troubleshooting in more detail if you run into issues.

+Prefer a script?
+Run `./scripts/run-web.sh [port]` from the repo root and it will verify `python3` is available, start the server from `web/`, and default to port 4173 (pass a different port if needed).

 The `web/` directory contains a Progressive Web App (PWA) port of Mangosoft that you can run and install on macOS, Windows, or Linux.
 You only need a static file server (Python's built-in server works great) and a modern Chromium, Edge, or Safari (macOS 17+) browser.

 ### 1. Install prerequisites (if needed)